 In Turkey, a collective hysteria has been whipped up for Operation Olive Branch.
 Turkey's religious clerics read the Quran's Al-Fath (Conquest) chapter in Friday sermons and people celebrate by sharing gruesome photos of 'terrorist' (YPG) corpses over the internet.
 No media outlet or individual is allowed to speak against the offensive.
-By Day 3, Turkey had detained 66 HDP party officials, journalists and activists accused of using social media to spread 'terrorist propaganda' by speaking against the offensive.
+By Day 3 of the offensive, Turkey had detained 66 HDP party officials, journalists and activists accused of using social media to spread 'terrorist propaganda' by speaking against the offensive.
 By February 12 Turkey had detained 666 people, including 11 senior members of the Turkish Medical Association, for objecting to the offensive.
-By February 26, Turkey had detained 845 people for criticising the offensive.
-In contrast, Turkish media flood international media outlets with articles from the Turkish government's point of view.
-In early March, these sources reported that President Recep Tayyip Erdogan called for army reserves to prepare for mobilisation in Afrin.
-On March 16, a presidential spokesperson announced that Turkey had no intention of handing Afrin over to the Assad regime.
+By February 26, Turkey had detained 845 people for criticising the offensive, and thereafter Turkish media stopped reporting numbers of people arrested.
+In contrast, Turkish media flooded international outlets with articles from the Turkish government's point of view.
+For instance, in early March, these sources reported that President Recep Tayyip Erdogan called for army reserves to prepare for mobilisation in Afrin and on March 16, a presidential spokesperson announced that Turkey had no intention of handing Afrin to the Assad regime.